bmad-sim/GTPSA.jl/docs/src/quickstart.md

 ## `@FastGTPSA` Macro

-The macro `@FastGTPSA` can be used to speed up evaluation of expressions that contain `TPS`s and/or `ComplexTPS64`s.
+The macro `@FastGTPSA` can be used to speed up evaluation of expressions that contain `TPS`s.
 The macro is completely transparent to all other types, so it can be prepended to any existing expressions while still maintaining generic code.
 Any functions in the expression that are not overloaded by GTPSA will be ignored.

 ```@repl
 using GTPSA, BenchmarkTools